Patriotic 4th of July Cupcakes

-After making my Berry Sugar Cookie Bars again recently, I have been dreaming about what other super patriotic red white and blue desserts I could make for July 4th.
+After making my Berry Sugar Cookie Bars again recently, I have been dreaming about what other red, white and blue desserts I could make for July 4th.

-My favorite part of these cupcakes is the contrast of the crisp berries and the fluffy cupcake.
+My favorite part of this patriotic dessert is the contrast of the crisp berries and the fluffy cupcake.
 It is totally unexpected and refreshing!
-Topping desserts with fresh fruit is my faaaavorite.
+Topping desserts with fresh fruit is my favorite.

-- When you add fresh berries to white cupcakes, you get the cutest red, white and blue cupcakes!
-So simple and very low effort.
+When you add fresh berries to white cupcakes, you get the cutest red, white and blue cupcakes.
+So simple and low effort without having to buy any sprinkles or special decorations!

-- The fluffy buttercream frosting is also super easy to make — and so finger-licking good, too.
+The fluffy buttercream frosting is also super easy to make - and finger-licking good, too.

 Ingredients